Sri Lanka wildlife safari to observe elephants, leopards, and a variety of birds

 Sri Lanka wildlife safari: Gal Oya National Park

-Although leopards can be seen here, they are extremely shy of humans and this is not the best park to see one.
+Although leopards can be seen here, they are extremely shy of humans, and this is not the best park to see one.
 But there are gorgeous birds like golden orioles and paradise flycatchers, as well as butterflies, geckos, monkeys, and other forest dwellers.
 Gal Oya is heaven on earth for peaceniks.

 Sri Lanka wildlife safari: Angamedilla National Park

 Anngamedilla, located east of Dambulla, was only declared a national park in 2006, yet its beauty and immaculate condition belie its young age.
-Parakrama Samudra, a big wewa (reservoir) surrounded by lush trees, is bookended by a stone weir that dates back 800 years and tiny camping used by local families.
+Parakrama Samudra, a big wewa (reservoir) surrounded by lush trees, is bookended by a stone weir that dates back 800 years and tiny camping sites used by local families.

 Elephants occasionally venture into the park from the neighbouring Wasgamuwa National Park, which it combines with at its northernmost point.
 You may easily mix history and wildlife on a day trip from the coast by visiting this park and driving the thirty minutes to Polonnaruwa along the wewa’s edge.